Fabrizio-Paradiso/e-commerce/README.md

 ### `npm install react-router-dom`

-Para permitir que en la aplicación web se pueda implementar un ruteo dinámico
+To allow the web application to implement dynamic routing

 ### `npm install react-bootstrap@next bootstrap@5.1.3`

-Para utilizar la version 5.1.3 del framework que es una gran herramienta para el diseño web
+To use version 5.1.3 of the framework which is a great tool for web design

 ### `npm install @chakra-ui/icons`

-Para utilizar una serie de iconos comúnmente utilizados en el diseño web que provee Chakra
+To use a series of icons commonly used in web design provided by Chakra

 ### `npm install @chakra-ui/react`

-Para utilizar los componentes de React que provee Chakra que facilitan el diseño de la web
+To use the React components provided by Chakra that facilitate web design